 “You’re impossible.
 Well I’ll tell you that it certainly bothered me.”
 I said, as my voice started to rise from irritation.
 “I mean, we could have been sucked out the back of that shuttle, but we put our own safety behind us –“

 Cruz interrupted.
-“Jenny, please lower your voice.”
+“Jada, please lower your voice.”

 Cruz looked a bit nervous as he said this, and darted his eyes around the café, as if he were making sure we weren’t being watched.